An independent filmmakers guide to DIY distribution, building an audience and selling your film

 If you're like most documentary filmmakers, you will be self-distributing.
 What does that mean?
 How are you going to find your audience?
 How are you going to generate revenue?

-After I completed my first documentary, Briars in the Cotton Patch, I was in shock that the distribution and marketing of my film turned out to be just as much work as my documentary, if not more!
+After completing my first documentary, Briars in the Cotton Patch, it was a shock that the distribution and marketing of my film turned out to be just as much work as my documentary, if not more!

 Another way to build buzz and credibility for your film is to submit it for awards.